The South is changing. That should worry Republicans in 2018.

 In part, that’s because the population of the South has been shifting to more closely resemble that of the nation’s.

 The 2010 Census concluded that the South is the fastest-growing region in the United States, adding 14.3 million people over a decade, for a total of 114.6 million, and Census estimates show that pace hasn’t abated.
-The South is home to 10 of the 15 fastest-growing cities in the country, which are seeing population increases at an average rate of 9.4 percent since 2010.
+The South is home to 10 of the 15 fastest-growing cities in the country, which have seen population increases at an average rate of 9.4 percent since 2010.

 That population growth has also brought demographic shifts.
-According to the Census, more than a quarter of the population in the South is under 20 years old.
-Between 2010 and 2016, the black population in the region grew by 2 million, as many black Americans moved to the South from other parts of the country.
-The Hispanic population in the region grew by 3 million people over the same period, largely in Texas and Florida, according to William Frey, a demographer and author of “Diversity Explosion: How New Racial Demographics are Remaking America.”
+According to the Census, more than a quarter of the South's population is under 20.
+From 2010 to 2016, the black population in the region grew by 2 million, while the Hispanic population grew by 3 million, largely in Texas and Florida, according to William Frey, a demographer and author of “Diversity Explosion: How New Racial Demographics Are Remaking America.”

-Black and Latino voters and young people in the South are friendlier to Democratic candidates than older, white voters are, Frey said, which could impact the region.
+Black and Latino voters and young people in the South are friendlier to Democratic candidates than older, white voters are, Frey said, which could affect the region on Election Day.

 “If it’s close between Republicans and Democrats in the South, that says more millennials are turning out to vote and more minorities are turning out,” Frey said.
 “It also means the white vote is not going to be as strong.”

-That’s why Mike Espy, a Democrat who led the U.S. Department of Agriculture in the Clinton administration, believes he could win the seat Sen. Thad Cochran, a Republican, vacated last month in Mississippi — a state where black people make up nearly 38 percent of the population.
+That’s why Mike Espy, an African-American Democrat who led the U.S. Department of Agriculture in the Clinton administration, believes he could win the Senate seat that Thad Cochran, a Republican, vacated last month in Mississippi — a state where black people make up nearly 38 percent of the population.

 It’s that economic appeal and the fatigue of partisan rancor in Washington that’s proven effective for Democrats in special elections since Trump entered the White House.